Supercontinuum: The 1990s

 Morioka and Mori continued development of telecommunications technologies utilising supercontinuum generation throughout the 1990s up to the present day.
-Their research included: using a supercontinua to measure the group velocity dispersion in optical fibres; the demonstration of a 1 Tbit/s based WDM system; and more recently a 1000 channel dense wavelength division multiplexed (DWDM) system capable of 2.8 Tbit/s using a supercontinuum fractionally more than 60 nm wide.
+Their research included: using a supercontinua to measure the group velocity dispersion in optical fibres; the demonstration of a 1 Tbit/s-based WDM system; and more recently a 1000 channel dense wavelength-division multiplexed (DWDM) system capable of 2.8 Tbit/s using a supercontinuum fractionally more than 60 nm wide.

 The first demonstration of a fibre-based supercontinuum pumped by a fibre-based laser was reported by Chernikov et al. in 1997.
-They made use of distributed back-scattering to achieve passive Q-switching in single-mode ytterbium and erbium-doped fibres.
+They made use of distributed backscattering to achieve passive Q-switching in single-mode ytterbium- and erbium-doped fibres.
 The passive Q-switching produced pulses with a 10 kW peak power and a 2 ns duration.
 The resulting continuum stretched from 1 μm to the edge of the silica window at 2.3 μm.
 The first three Stokes lines were visible and the continuum stretched down to about 0.7 μm but at significantly reduced power levels.